AdamT20054/Matomo-React/README.md

 This project builds upon the foundations of [React Matomo Tracker](https://github.com/keiko-app/react-matomo) and [Matomo-Tracker](https://github.com/jonkoops/matomo-tracker), enhancing them with advanced customization options, improved TypeScript support, and modern React patterns.

-Originally forked to enable custom Matomo tracker URLs (beyond the standard Matomo.js/php), the library has evolved into a complete solution for React analytics with an emphasis on developer experience and flexibility.
+Originally created to enable custom Matomo tracker URLs (beyond the standard Matomo.js/php), the library has evolved into a complete solution for React analytics with an emphasis on developer experience and flexibility.